 Ten of the sixteen people on my mezzanine level had taken out their selfie-sticks.
 When your selfie-stick is a 50” weightless mirror attached to a fishing pole, it gives you a full-scale reflection of yourself, triggering an out-of-body experience that’s hard to pull yourself out of.

-The clock hit Zero - and a 90 foot tall Mark Zuckerberg appeared in the amphitheatre, in surprisingly high resolution.
+The clock hit Zero - and a 90 foot tall Mark Zuckerberg appeared in the amphitheater, in surprisingly high resolution.

 "...
 That's the whole secret.
 That’s what virtual and augmented reality are all about.
 Delivering that sense of presence.
 And that's why a lot of people have been spending more time in VR since the pandemic hit.
 I know I have.
 It's a way to get out there when you can't leave your house.
 With all the heaviness in the world this year, it's also a way to have some fun and find some moments of joy.
 I've definitely been playing a lot more with friends recently.”

-The video switched from Mark's apartment to a montage of the CEO slaughtering waves of zombies, assassinating Hitler, and disarming bombs.
+The video switched from Mark's apartment to a montage of the CEO slaughtering waves of zombies, assassinating Hitler, and disarming bombs in VR.
 Pandemic entertainment with friends.
 Then he emerged as a Robot avatar, where he and the Facebook Reality Labs team officially announced the Oculus Quest 2 over a game of full-contact zero-gravity frisbee.

 Let us never forget our keys again.

 The event closed with an unscripted presentation by John Carmack, the most honest man in VR.
 He expressed his frustrations on how Facebook has been unable to launch a decent social experience amidst the pandemic.
 I felt the same after 9 hours in Venues.
 A third of the way into his outline, the Facebook camera crew cut him off and forced everyone to go check out the Jaden Smith after-party, where he performed on a motorcycle inside of a candy kaleidoscope.